RexxLA/rexx-repository/ARB/standards/work-in-progress/document/configuration.md

 Config Stream Count (Stream, Operation, Option)
 where:
 Stream is the name of the stream to be counted.
-Operation is ‘CHARS’, or 'LINES'.
+Operation is 'CHARS', or 'LINES'.

 Option is 'N' or 'C'.
 Semantics: